aiops/docs/docs/get_started/overview.md

 To get started, contact our customer support team to start an enterprise proof of concept (PoC) or sign up directly from our website.
 `logsight.ai` is a cloud-based software-as-a-service (SaaS) solution.

+> [!NOTE]
+> By 2023, 40% of DevOps teams will use application and infrastructure monitoring platforms with integrated AI for IT operations platforms
+> (source Gartner)